pubnub/pubnub-mcp-server/resources/sdk_docs/unity_access-manager.md

-# Access Manager v3 API for Unity SDK
+# Access Manager v3 API for Unity SDK (Condensed)

-Access Manager lets servers grant clients time-limited tokens with embedded permissions for PubNub resources:
+Access Manager secures client access to PubNub resources by issuing time-limited tokens with embedded permissions.
+Tokens can target individual resources or RegEx patterns and can restrict use to a specific client UUID.

+- Supports: per-resource permissions, single-call mixed permissions, TTL, RegEx patterns, authorized UUID binding.
-- Channels, Channel Groups, and UUIDs (user metadata).
+- Resources: Channels, Channel Groups, UUIDs (user metadata).
-- Via direct lists or RegEx patterns.
-- With per-resource permission levels in a single request.
-- Optional restriction to a single client via authorizedUuid.

-User ID / UUID
-- User ID is also referred to as UUID/uuid in some APIs and responses but holds the value of the userId you set during initialization.
+- User ID / UUID: Some APIs refer to UUID/uuid; its value is the userId you set during initialization.

 ## Grant token

+Requires:
-Requires Access Manager add-on and Secret Key authentication (initialize with Secret Key in the Admin Portal keyset).
+- Access Manager add-on enabled in Admin Portal.
+- Secret Key initialization for the granting server SDK instance.

-Generates a token with TTL, AuthorizedUuid, and resource permissions.
-Only the AuthorizedUuid can use the token.
-Unauthorized/invalid token requests return 403.
+Generates a token with TTL, AuthorizedUuid, and permissions for Channels, ChannelGroups, and Uuids.
+Only the AuthorizedUuid (if set) can use the token.
+Unauthorized or invalid token requests return 403.

-Supported permissions by resource:
+Permissions by resource:
-- channels: read, write, get, manage, update, join, delete
+- Channels: read, write, get, manage, update, join, delete
-- groups: read, manage
+- Groups: read, manage
-- uuids: get, update, delete
+- Uuids: get, update, delete

-TTL
-- Required; minutes until expiration.
+TTL:
+- Required for every grant.
-- Min 1, max 43,200 (30 days).
+- Minutes; min 1, max 43,200 (30 days); no default.
-- No default.

-Patterns
+RegEx patterns:
-- Use RegEx patterns to grant permissions without listing each resource.
+- Use Patterns to apply permissions to resources matching a RegEx.

-AuthorizedUuid
+Authorized UUID:
-- Restricts token usage to a specific UUID.
-If omitted, any client can use the token.
+- Restricts token to a single client UUID; recommended to prevent impersonation.

 ### Method(s)